enriksen/cachemanager/README.md

 * Load DDL (schema.sql) to H2 and load data (data.sql).
 * Finish launching the app on port 8181
 * Then the app is ready to create cache nodes and load data.
+* Hibernate-JPA to DB access.
+* HazelCast client to read/write in cache cluster.
+* Thymeleaf + Datatables for View Layer.

 ## Main EndPoints